SoumikBarua/Contacts/README.md

 ## Lessons Learned

 1. **UICollectionView** and **UITableView** both inherit from **UIScrollView**.
-Also, both of their delegates inherit from **UIScrollViewDelegate**
+Also, both of their delegates inherit from **UIScrollViewDelegate**.
 2. Variables declared in the original class is accessible in the extension of that class.
 3. In **UICollectionView**, items are laid out along a line that is orthagonal to the scroll axis.
 The space between these lines, along which the items are laid out, can be adjusted using **minimumLineSpacing** property of **UICollectionViewFlowLayout**.
-Similarly, the items within the same line can be adjusted using **minimumInteritemSpacing** property.
+Similarly, the spacing between items within the same line can be adjusted using **minimumInteritemSpacing** property.
 4. When adding a navigation bar without a **UINavigationController**, simply set the title to it's **topItem**.
-5. Use **scrollViewWillEndDragging(_:withVelocity:targetContentOffset:)** method to adjust where a scroll view will land.
+5. Use  the **scrollViewWillEndDragging(_:withVelocity:targetContentOffset:)** method to adjust where a scroll view will land.
-6. A view of same height and width could be made circular using it's **layer.cornerRadius** property.
+6. A view of the same height and width could be made circular using it's **layer.cornerRadius** property.
 7. To disable a view's layer animation, use **CATransaction** class.